-Your marketing campaign is a focused effort to encourage that desired action.
+Your campaign is a focused effort to encourage that desired action.
 It uses a connected series of marketing platforms to promote this same result through multiple avenues.
-This includes emails, social media, content, print, TV, radio, and search advertising.
+This includes email, social media, content, print, TV, radio, and search advertising.

 If you see a bunch of ads promoting the same product or slogan, you’re likely looking at a marketing campaign.
 But if you see two ads from the same company with different actions—like one is selling a jump rope and the other is discussing the importance of healthy food—the company might be running two campaigns simultaneously, each with a separate goal.

 Jump into action.